proditis/orunmila/README.md

 # Orunmila
-a simple system to refine and produce lists for your bugbounty and pen-test engagements.
+a simple tool to refine and produce lists for your bugbounty and pen-test engagements.

 The idea behind it is fairly simple a small sqlite(??) database with each word associated tags.
 Each word in the dictionary can be associated with multiple tags.
 This provides for a way to later request the words from a database based on specific tags and use the generated wordlist with you normal tools, be it ffuf, dirbuster etc.